Syedaaneesa/Alpine-cottage/README.md

 ## 💡 Learnings & Achievements

-This project features a fully customized WordPress website for Alpine Cottage Bed & Breakfast, crafted to showcase its cozy accommodations and welcoming hospitality through a clean, intuitive layout.
+This project presents a fully custom WordPress website for Alpine Cottage Bed & Breakfast, designed to highlight its cozy accommodations and warm hospitality through a clean, intuitive interface.

 ## 📬 Contact
 If you’re seeking professional WordPress or Elementor services, I’d love to collaborate—feel free to get in touch!